-in may of 2013, i drove to hernando, mississippi to buy this 34-foot anodized aluminum trailer. my intention was to start a "bed and breakfast" comprised of old trailers across the street from my house in uptown new orleans. here's how that's all shaking out.
+in may of 2013, i semi-impulsively drove to hernando, mississippi to buy this 34-foot anodized aluminum trailer. my intention was to start a "bed and breakfast" comprised of old trailers across the street from my house in uptown new orleans. here's how that's all shaking out.

-like many new orleanians, i live across the street from a vacant, overgrown lot. my landlord gave me its history the first weekend i moved in: a two-story victorian owned by an old creole family with many children once stood there. it was the loveliest home on the block. her "dream home." once the kids who grew up there moved on and out, the matriarch ended up being the only one there left. once she passed away, her kids couldn't agree on how to divvy it up. they fought and fought. they fought so long that the roof caved in. it sat that way for a while in the wind and sun and rain. finally, one day back in the 80s, the city came, bulldozed the house, dug a hole on the property, and buried the rubble right there.
+like many new orleanians, i live across the street from a vacant, overgrown lot. my landlord gave me its history when i moved in: a two-story victorian owned by an old creole family with many children once stood there. it was the loveliest home on the block. her "dream home." once the kids who grew up there moved on and out, the matriarch ended up being the only one there left. once she passed away, her kids couldn't agree on how to divvy it up. they fought and fought. they fought so long that the roof caved in, then it sat that way for a while in the wind and sun and rain. finally, one day back in the 80s, the city came, bulldozed the house, dug a hole on the property, and buried the rubble right there.

 the cat lady trudges into view in the wee hours of the morning, bearing large buckets of dry food to feed a colony of at least two dozen feral cats, who behave as though the property is their personal serengeti. she's a substantial, viking-like, battle axe of a woman. her nose is bulbous. frizzy, thick red hair falls down to her waist, and her gait is a loping one, like a linebacker's. lately her operation has expanded, and at least two minions sporadically come by in their SUVs to make quick cat food deliveries in broad daylight. the nerve! though i'm more bemused than anything by this situation, it makes most of my block furious.

-i find myself more disgruntled by the waste of space. you see, i very enjoyably make the lion's share of my livelihood sleeping on friends' couches while renting my house out on airbnb. in may, i was also making peanuts by the hour at my "day job," working remotely for a dick of a boss at a local web design firm. naturally, i was growing increasingly interested in expanding my rental operations. i'd already dreamed of addressing new orleans' deep pizza deficit and slinging homemade pies on the lot, and by gosh, for lodging, it'd be perfect! i sat damn near every day on my porch and fantasized: it was like a sprawling blank canvas on which i could carry out all sorts of experiments. i'm fascinated by vernacular architecture, so first i looked into building "relax shacks," like these
+i find myself more disgruntled by the waste of space. you see, i very enjoyably make the lion's share of my livelihood sleeping on friends' couches while renting my house out on airbnb. in may, i was also making peanuts by the hour at my "day job," working remotely for a dick of a boss at a local web design firm. naturally, i was growing increasingly interested in expanding my rental operations. i'd already dreamed of addressing new orleans' deep pizza deficit and slinging homemade pies on the lot, and by gosh, for lodging, it'd be perfect! i sat damn near every day on my porch and fantasized: it was like a sprawling blank canvas on which i could carry out all sorts of experiments. i love vernacular architecture, so first i looked into building "relax shacks," like these

-problem is, i'm not very handy. so, naturally, campers followed. there's something about campers that, you know, sparks the american imagination. i come from the epicenter of american RV manufacturing in the middle west, am a road trip fanatic, and besides, they're relatively affordable used on craigslist. i could get four to six trailers, i thought, string up christmas lights, plant lawn flamingoes, fill up an above-ground pool, build a clay a pizza oven, and bam! i'm living the american dream, chilling in an old camper with my harem. successful similar operations had already popped up in marfa, tx
+problem is, i'm not very handy. naturally, campers followed. there's something about campers that, you know, sparks the american imagination. i come from the epicenter of american RV manufacturing in the middle west, am a road trip fanatic, and besides, they're relatively affordable used on craigslist. i could get four to six trailers, i thought, string up christmas lights, plant lawn flamingoes, fill up an above-ground pool, build a clay a pizza oven, and bam! i'm living the american dream, chilling in an old camper with my harem. successful similar operations had already popped up in marfa, tx

 and bisbee, az